 With thousands of vacation rental choices, it’s more important than ever for vacationers to understand the options available to them, and how to choose the right property.

-5. The Payment Process: Depending on the date of arrival your signed lodging agreement and rental deposit will be due within ten days or less of your reservation.
+Depending on the date of arrival your signed lodging agreement and rental deposit will be due within ten days or less of your reservation.
 If your arrival is within 30 days of the time you make your reservation the entire rental amount and lodging agreement will be due immediately.
-Long & Foster accepts Visa, MasterCard and Discover credit cards with on-line and telephone reservations.
+Long & Foster accepts Visa, MasterCard, AMEX and Discover credit cards with on-line and telephone reservations.

-6. Check out our “Specials” & “Last Minute Bidding Process” on LFVacations.com.
+Each location offers exclusive discounts on our rental homes.
 Also, Long & Foster provides a discount to active duty military personnel; discuss this with your rental coordinator.

-7. Meal Planning: Ask about and visit our area farmers markets, and use local ingredients / recipes for more memorable mealtimes.
+Ask about and visit our area farmer's markets, and use local ingredients / recipes for more memorable mealtimes.
 With full kitchens, and sometimes outdoor grills, vacationers can prepare meals and snacks for less.
 Plan to stock up from the local supermarket your favorite cereal, sandwich fixings or easy dinner staples, rather than spending hard-earned vacation dollars on full restaurant meals several times a week.